The 2015 Construction Design and Management Regulations

 The duties on contractors apply whether their workers are employees, self-employed or agency workers.

-A Capita PROjEN CDM compliance audit can provide Clients with an objective third party view of their company’s strengths and weaknesses in this area.
+A PM PROjEN CDM compliance audit can provide Clients with an objective third party view of their company’s strengths and weaknesses in this area.
 This audit has a two stage approach, information gathering followed by a detailed report.
-If changes are recommended, the Capita PROjEN team can assist with the implementation measures.
+If changes are recommended, the PM PROjEN team can assist with the implementation measures.
 Beyond the understanding of the CDM regulations lies a need for a safety driven business culture.
-Capita PROjEN can support learning programmes through a number of different techniques such as;
+PM PROjEN can support learning programmes through a number of different techniques such as;

 Worker protection and the protection of the environment are key to every business and none so more than our own.
-Capita PROjEN are proud of the fact that to date we have won 15 consecutive RoSPA Gold Awards, which has culminated in our first ‘Order of Distinction’ Award, based on our excellent Health and Safety performance and our ability to manage projects.
-Areas which we offer advice on to other businesses include:
+PM PROjEN are proud of the fact that to date we have won 16 consecutive RoSPA Gold Awards, which has culminated in our second ‘Order of Distinction’ Award, based on our excellent Health and Safety performance and our ability to manage projects.
+Areas which we offer advice on to other businesses include:-

 Links to other useful web sites